National Capital Regional Command

-The National Capital Regional Command, known officially as the NCRCom or NCRC, is one of the Armed Forces of the Philippines' former Wide Support Commands Combating Terrorism-Insurgency and act as support units to the Philippine National Police-National Capital Region in maintaining peace and order within Metro Manila.
-They also support SoLCom in anti-dissidence operations in Cavite and Laguna.
+The National Capital Regional Command, known officially as the NCRCom or NCRC, is one of the Armed Forces of the Philippines' geographical commands combating terrorism and insurgency while acting as support units to the Philippine National Police-National Capital Region in maintaining peace and order within Metro Manila.
+They also support the AFP Southern Luzon Command in anti-dissidence operations in Cavite and Laguna.

+History

+The command was reactivated on February 28, 2025 after the announcement of the memorandum signed by Gilberto C. Teodoro Jr. for the deactivation of the AFP Joint Task Force – National Capital Region and the reactivation of the NCR Command.

 Line Units

 A Kia KM-450 Truck assigned to the NCR Command during one of its MEDCAP Missions in Bgy Sto.
 Domingo, Quezon City.